Managing Voluntary Resignations in SMEs

 Confirming the Employee’s Intent to Resign

 The first and most important step is to establish that the employee genuinely intends to resign.
+Whilst many resignations are straightforward, employers should take particular care where an employee resigns during a disagreement, whilst upset or under pressure.

 Verbal or Heat-of-the-Moment Resignations

-• Do not accept a verbal resignation immediately;
+• Not accept a verbal resignation immediately;

 Genuine Resignations